 Thursday 9/26.
 This Changes Everything (2015) Argues that seizing the crisis of climate change can transform our economy for the better.

 The film series is sponsored by the Worcester State Department of Earth, Environment and Physics and 350 Central Mass, a volunteer-led climate action organization.

 Beyond the Classroom

 DCU Investment Allows Summer Chemistry Workshop to Excel

-Worcester State University’s Chemistry Department has been enriching the summers of local high school students by running an Environmental STEM (Science, Technology, Engineering, and Math) Connections program.
-The academic workshop has operated four out of the last five summers, and for the past two years, an investment by the Digital Federal Credit Union (DCU) has aided in the success of . . .
+Worcester State University’s Chemistry Department has been enriching the summers of local high school students by running an Environmental STEM (Science, Technology, Engineering, and Math) . . .